 A1.
-Grasp an optical fiber near its tip between your thumb and forefinger.
-Point it toward a light source and observe the other end of the fiber.
-Note the changes in brightness in that end as you move the other end around, or cover its tip with a finger.
-Do any colors of light seem to transmit better than others?
+Grasp the optical fibers near their tips between your thumb and forefinger.
+Point them toward a light source and observe the other end of the fiber.
+Note the changes in brightness on both fiber ends as you move the other end around, or cover its tip with a finger.
+Do any colors seem to transmit better than others?